0xProject/0x-settler/README.md

 Since Settler has no outstanding allowances, and no usage of `transferFrom` or arbitrary calls, overall risk of user funds loss is greatly reduced.

-Permit2 allowances (with short dated expiration) still opens up the contracts to some risk of user funds.
-Namely, `Alice` permit2 being intercepted and a malicious transaction from `Mallory`, which spends `Alice`'s money and transfers it to `Mallory`.
+Permit2 allowances (with short dated expiration) still has some risk.
+Namely, `Alice` permit2 being intercepted and a malicious transaction from `Mallory`, which spends `Alice`'s funds, transferring it to `Mallory`.

 To protect funds we must validate the actions being performed originate from the Permit2 signer.
 This is simple in the case where `msg.sender/tx.origin` is the signer of the Permit2 message.
-To support MetaTransactions we will need to employ the Witness functionality of Permit2 to ensure the actions are intentional from `Alice` as `msg.sender/tx.origin` is a different address.
+To support MetaTransactions we utilise the Witness functionality of Permit2 to ensure the actions are intentional from `Alice` as `msg.sender/tx.origin` is a different address.

 ## Gas Comparisons